Meaningless Man Utd victory over frail Newcastle leaves both praying for minor Wembley miracle

-Manchester United’s meaningless victory over frail Newcastle leaves both praying for minor Wembley miracle
+Manchester United’s meaningless victory over frail Newcastle shows big jobs ahead for both clubs

-It’s just as well that Chelsea now look set to take at least sixth place and thus close the doors on what will be (unless Man Utd pull off a minor miracle at Wembley) the Premier League’s final Europa League slot.
+It’s just as well that Chelsea now look set to take at least sixth place and thus close the doors on what will probably be the Premier League’s final Europa League slot.
 On this evidence, we’re not sure we want either of these teams representing England any higher than the Conference League.
 Think of the coefficient!

 It is damning with faint praise in the extreme to say that Manchester United showed signs of improvement here, but they did just enough to get past an attack-minded but frail Newcastle United and secure a result that actually ended up doing nothing much for either side given the result down in Brighton.